The incredible journey through formation to the present. Find out about our group and how you can volunteer with us

 Peace & Wellbeing Festival

 The Friends created a showcase of over 100 performers of dance, poetry and spoken word.
 The day included the Croydon Peace Festival, the Peace Dance and a performance by the London Mozart Players of the Anthem for Peace.
 There were over 8,000 attendees during this 1-day event.

 The Peace Garden Project

 The Friends are creating a new garden within the historic Walled garden dedicated to peace.
 We are working with 12 diverse local community groups and national organisations to create this project.
-For more information on this project and who how to join in, please see the Peace Garden section of this website.
+For more information on this project and who how to join in, please see the Transform The Walled Garden section of this website.

 Croydon Council’s Masterplan for Parks